RinMinase/history-handler/README.md

     const redo = history.redo();
     // variable would be "another action"
     ```

+## How it works

+This library contains 1 buffer and 2 array buffers to hold your objects for managing history.

+- `buffer` - contains the current action being done
+- `undo array buffer` - contains the previous actions being done
+- `redo array buffer` - contains the actions after using undo

+### What each method does:

+#### Action(object | string | number)
+- Pushes the current buffer to the undo stack
+- Pushes the `object | string | number` to the buffer

+#### Undo
+- Pushes the current buffer to the redo stack
+- Pops out the last element of the undo stack
+- Places the last element in the current buffer
+- Returns the buffer

+#### Redo
+- Pushes the current buffer to the undo stack
+- Pops out the last element of the redo stack
+- Places the last element in the current buffer
+- Returns the buffer

+#### Clear
+- Clears all the buffers

+#### Buffer
+- Returns the current buffer

 ## Built with
 * <img width=20 height=20 src="https://nodejs.org/static/images/favicons/favicon-32x32.png"> [NodeJS](https://nodejs.org/) - Library setup